G1ANT-Robot/G1ANT.Addon.Core/G1ANT.Addon.Core/Triggers/ScheduleTrigger.md

 | -------- | ---- |
 | `Time` | Amount of time it took the trigger to perform the action |

-## Example of Defining a ScheduleTrigger in Settings
+## Example of Defining a Schedule Trigger in Settings

 ![ScheduleTrigger in Settings](https://manual.g1ant.com/link/G1ANT.Manual/-assets/scheduletriggerexample.png)